Riyum/OneButtonKiller/README.md

 - LFO: wave type, frequency, depth, routing options
 - Delay: wet / dry mix, time, feedback

-My current develop environment is Linux, but the instrument should be cross-platform thanks to JUCE
+My current develop environment is Linux, the instrument should be cross-platform thanks to JUCE
 it is intended to be a standalone application, so there is no VST version.

 This project is for learning purposes only.